-I visited Cinque Terre in October 2019, and to me mid-October was the perfect timing.
+I visited Cinque Terre in October 2019, and to me, mid-October was the perfect timing.
 Beforehand, I heard horror stories about how busy it would be, and yes, it still was, but way worse than I expected.
 When we walked from Monterosso to Vernazza, we were wondering what that would be like in summer when you would have to stop 100 times to have people pass.

-You basically have two options to get around Cinque Terre and hop from village to village.
-First of all, the villages are really small, so within the villages you will explore by foot.
+You have two options to get around Cinque Terre and hop from village to village.
+First of all, the villages are really small, so within the villages, you will explore on foot.
 There are hiking trails between the different villages and the average walking time between them is about 1,5 – 2 hours.
 Unfortunately, some of the hiking paths are closed and you can only hike from Monterosso to Corniglia.
 Once you enter the hiking paths, you will have to pay the National Park entrance fee of €7,50 (called Cinque Terre (Parc) Card).

-The easiest way to travel is by taking the Cinque Terre express, which costs you €4,00 for a single fare.
+The easiest way to travel is by taking the Cinque Terre Express, which costs you €4,00 for a single fare.
 Next to that, there is an option to buy a Cinque Terre card that allows you to travel the CT express train as much as you want for €16,00.
 Since we visited the villages for 2 days and hiked where possible, this wasn’t beneficial for us.

-What is a Cinque Terre in a nutshell guide without quickly discussing the actual 5 villages that make up Cinque Terre?
+What is a Cinque Terre in a nutshell guide without quickly discussing the actual 5 villages that makeup Cinque Terre?
 There are more articles to come with more specific tips on Cinque Terre to elaborate on this quick guide.

 To start with, this is the largest one of the villages and the first in line (starting at the top looking at the map): Monterosso Al Mare.
-It is the only village with a proper beach and there is a ‘city center’ that consist of a little bit more than one street.
-You’ll even be awarded with a small boulevard.
+It is the only village with a proper beach and there is a ‘city centre’ that consists of a little bit more than one street.
+You’ll even be awarded a small boulevard.
 As said before, we visited in October, which meant the beach season was over and all the umbrellas were already gone.
 In case you want to spend some more time in the area and are in desperate need of a relaxation day on the beach, Monterosso is the place to be.